smaht-dac/submitr/docs/source/installation_prerequisites.rst

 --------------------------------

 Some new machines come with very few parts of the developer toolchain that may prevent you from doing even basic installation of packages.
-Thankfully, Mac OS X packages all of the developer tools cleanly into an easily installable package it calls the XCode Developer Tools.
+Thankfully, for Mac OS X, packages all of the developer tools cleanly into an easily installable package it calls the XCode Developer Tools.
 You can install these with:

 .. code-block:: bash